jamescherti/easysession.el/README.md

 ## Features

 Key features include:
-- Minimalist design focused on performance and simplicity, avoiding unnecessary complexity.
 - Quickly switch between sessions while editing without disrupting the frame geometry, enabling you to resume work immediately.
 - Save and load file editing buffers, indirect buffers/clones, dired buffers, windows/splits, the built-in tab-bar (including tabs, their buffers, and windows), the Emacs frames (with or without their position and size).
 - Automatically save sessions by activating the mode with `easysession-save-mode` to ensure that the current session is automatically saved every `easysession-save-interval` seconds and when emacs quits.
+- Design focused on performance, simplicity, and efficiency.
 - Helper functions: Switch to a session (i.e., load and change the current session) with `easysession-switch-to`, load the Emacs editing session with `easysession-load`, save the Emacs editing session with `easysession-save` and `easysession-save-as`, delete the current Emacs session with `easysession-delete`, and rename the current Emacs session with `easysession-rename`.
+- Customizable: Users can implement their own handlers to manage non-file-editing buffers, enabling the creation of custom functions for restoring buffers.

 ## Installation